ti-uni-bielefeld/T-SIMD/README.md

 * `SIMD_ALIGN_CHK` : If this macro is defined, **T-SIMD** will check whether the alignment of the data pointers passed to the functions is correct.
 * `MAX_SIMD_WIDTH` : This macro can be used to limit the maximum vector width that **T-SIMD** will use.
 Must be an integer of at least 16.
 * `SIMDVEC_SANDBOX` : If this macro is defined, **T-SIMD** functions will not execute their intended operations, but instead will print what function was called to the standard output.
 This is useful for debugging purposes.
-# Differences on Different Architectures
+# Differences on Different Architectures {#differences-on-different-architectures}

 **T-SIMD** tries to behave as similar as possible on different architectures.
 However, there are some differences that are due to the different instruction sets and the different implementations of the intrinsics.
 The following list gives an overview of the differences: